jerryhgladinet/docs/admin/source/chapter05.rst

     This will automatically download ALL folders and files to the user’s device and automatically update them whenever they are changed anywhere in the network.
 This will cause a significant increase in network traffic, especially during the initial download of all folders.

-Without it, user can still pick and choose which folder to mark as offline.
+Without it, the user can still pick and choose which folder to mark as offline.

 User Manual Offline Settings